Upload digital objects¶

 Delete digital objects¶

-- Navigate to the view page of an existing archival description or authority record that has an existing digital object.
+- Navigate to the view page of an existing archival description that has an existing digital object.

 - Click on the “More” button in the button block; from the menu that appears, select “Edit digital object”.
 You will be redirected to the digital object’s edit page.